Child safety on Roblox: Anti-pedophile activism

+Ruben Sim, known for his YouTube channel criticizing Roblox, was sued by Roblox Corporation for $1.65 million in November 2021.

-Chris Hansen, known for the television show To Catch a Predator, said in August 2025 that he was producing a documentary film about the state of child safety on Roblox.
+Chris Hansen, known for the television show To Catch a Predator, created a documentary film about the state of child safety on Roblox.

 According to Bloomberg Businessweek, some Roblox users have become "vigilante gamers" in response to Roblox's perceived poor moderation and failure to protect children.
 Ben Simon, known online by the pseudonym Ruben Sim, pushed for action against the Sonic Eclipse Online developer, publishing screenshots of his alleged child rape fantasies and sending a video compiling allegations to a Roblox employee.

 Although they terminated the developer's account four days afterwards, the Roblox Corporation later filed a $1.6 million lawsuit against Simon, alleging that he was the leader of a "cult-like cybermob" intending to damage the company's reputation, "posting false and misleading terrorist threats" during the Roblox Developer Conference 2021 which led to it being temporarily shut down, and that he was evading a previous ban on the platform for allegedly "harassing users and using racist and homophobic slurs, as well as for sexual harassment and uploading photos of Adolf Hitler".
 Simon denied trying to upload any images of Hitler, but admitted that he had previously been banned when he was 15 on an account with an inappropriate name he claimed was created as a joke as well as likely having used slurs in-game around the same age.
 Court documents show that the lawsuit was settled after Simon agreed to pay the Roblox Corporation $150,000 and a permanent ban from the game, notably not establishing a legal precedent for IP bans from the platform.